SwitchbackTech/compass-docs/docs/Contribute.md

 What I'm open to offering:

-- 📝 Recommendation letter / reference for your next job (upon request)
+- 📝 Reference for your next job (upon request)
 - 📈 Preference for future opportunities @ Switchback
+- 📈 Compensation

 If you're still interested in making the project better, thank you in advance!!